ElektraInitiative/PermaplanT/doc/tests/README.md

 - Unit and Integration tests must be fully automated.
 - Security and Performance tests may be manual.
-- Some End-to-End tests must be automated by utilizing Capture/Replay techniques.
+- Automated End-to-End tests are implemented according to [the e2e guidelines](../guidelines/e2e.md).
 - Selenium, Cypress and Jest must be used for UI automation testing.
-- API testing must be automated using tools like Postman?

 ## Other Considerations